petersatsuse/azure-compute-docs/articles/virtual-machine-scale-sets/standby-pools-health-state.md

 ## Health state overview

 The health state of a standby pool is determined by analyzing various metrics, such as the number of instances in different states (e.g., running, deallocated, creating), provisioning status, and system health indicators.
+The health state of the pool can be in 3 state: Healthy, Failed or Degraded.
 The runtime view API provides a detailed snapshot of these metrics, enabling you to:

 - Monitor the current state of instances in the pool.
 - Identify potential issues, such as insufficient capacity or provisioning delays.